smithlabcode/ribotricer/docs/cmd-manual.rst

           --outReadsUnmapped Fastx\

---runThreadN threads                Number of threads to use --genomeDir index_out_dir           Path to index directory --outFilterMismatchNmax mismatches  Allow a maximum of mismatches=2 --alignIntronMin ALIGN_INTRON_Nmin  Minimum intron size.
+--runThreadN               Number of threads to use --genomeDir                Path to index directory --outFilterMismatchNmax    Allow a maximum of mismatches=2 --alignIntronMin           Minimum intron size.
 Any genomic gap
                            is considered intron if its
                            length >= alignIntronMin.
+(Default = 20)
---alignIntronMax ALIGN_INTRON_Nmax  Maximum intron size --outFileNamePrefix prefix          Prefix for output files --readFilesIn input_fq_gz           Path to input fastq.gz --outSAMtype outtype                Output an unsorted BAM file (outtype=BAM Unsorted) --readFilesCommand zcat             Since input is gzipped use zcat to
-                                    decompress it on the fly --quantMode TranscriptomeSAM        Also output BAM aligned to the transcriptome --outTmpDir tpmdir                  Directory to use for writing temporary files --outReadsUnmapped Fastx            Write unmapped reads to separate fastq file
+--alignIntronMax           Maximum intron size (Default = 1000000) --outFileNamePrefix        Prefix for output files --readFilesIn              Path to input fastq.gz --outSAMtype               Output an unsorted BAM file (outtype=BAM Unsorted) --readFilesCommand         cat/zcat depending on input is fq/fq.gz --quantMode                Also output BAM aligned to the transcriptome --outTmpDir                Directory to use for writing temporary files --outReadsUnmapped         Write unmapped reads to separate fastq file

 Sorting and Indexing